Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Organization of the paper

-\item Section \ref{MethodRotations} discusses a \textbf{``method of rotation''} by constructing certain discrete Riesz transforms on $\Z^d$ motivated by the classical ones and verifying that these Riesz transforms have the same norms as the discrete Hilbert transform $H_{\dis}$ and the probabilistic discrete Riesz transforms $T_{\bH^{(k)}}$, see \textbf{Theorem \ref{thm:rot:higher}.} This section ends with \textbf{Theorem \ref{summary}} summarizing the $\ell^p$-norms for the various discrete versions of Hilbert and Riesz transforms studied in this paper.
+\item Section \ref{MethodRotations} discusses a {``method of rotation''} by constructing certain discrete Riesz transforms on $\Z^d$ motivated by the classical ones and verifying that these Riesz transforms have the same norms as the discrete Hilbert transform $H_{\dis}$ and the probabilistic discrete Riesz transforms $T_{\bH^{(k)}}$, see Theorem \ref{thm:rot:higher}. .05in

 \item Section \ref{Numerical} presents some numerical calculations comparing the relative sizes of the kernels for the discrete Riesz transforms, the probabilistic discrete Riesz transforms and the discrete Riesz transforms constructed in the method of rotations. \end{itemize}